jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Lists and Safari "Listitis"

-Something to consider when using lists and testing behaviour with iOS/MacOS and Safari is the remval of default styles (`list-style: none;`).
+Something to consider when using lists and testing behaviour with iOS/MacOS and Safari is the removal of default styles (`list-style: none;`).
 With this combination of OS and browser, this style will actually remove the semantics using the `<ul>` or `<ol>` element provides.
 The reasoning behind this comes from the overuse of lists to mark components up.

 *TODO quote from Apple guy about listitis*